SarahFaller213/StartIQ/README_E3.md

 ### Signout

-10. Singing out will take you to the Landing page, which isn't implemented yet.
+10. Signing out will take you to the Landing page, which isn't implemented yet.

 <hr>